markperdue/vsphere-vm-cloud-init-terraform/README.md

 # Create OVF template for vCenter
-Download Ubuntu OVA image from https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-amd64.ova
+Download the released Ubuntu OVA image from https://cloud-images.ubuntu.com/releases/focal/release ([direct link](https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-amd64.ova))

+Alternatively, daily builds are available at https://cloud-images.ubuntu.com/focal/current/

 ## Update VMWare Template to properly support virtual machine `extraConfig`
 As of November 2021, there is an issue that leads to `guestinfo` not being properly passed to cloud-init during startup of the virtual machine for, at least, Ubuntu images.
 A workaround for this issue is below.